ygg-m/angular-buzzfeed/README.md

 # ✨ About this

 - This is a `fun project` made in Angular with the objective of learning more about the Framework.
-- Build it as a project from [DIO Bootcamp](https://www.dio.me/en).
+- Built it as a project from [DIO Bootcamp](https://www.dio.me/en).

 # 🚀 Access